 What Is Absenteeism?

-“It’s characterized by this kind of unexpectedness when people expect you to be there and you don’t show up,” Matthew Call, an assistant professor in management at Texas A&M University’s Mays Business School, told Built In.
+“It’s characterized by this kind of unexpectedness when people expect you to be there and you don’t show up,” Matthew Call, an assistant professor in management at Texas A&M University’s Mays Business School, said.

 Types of Absenteeism